2023 Solar Incentives Guide for Weatherford, OK - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-You may qualify for several types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Oklahoma and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
+The incentives could include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the Oklahoma government and some by your utility company, county or municipality.
+Categories of solar incentives include:

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you've signed a net metering agreement with your Weatherford utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your Weatherford utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Best Technology